mattlawhon/number-theory/README.md

 ![Magioladitis, 17](https://github.com/mattlawhon/number-theory/blob/master/img/theorem.png)

 ## The Problem
 The smallest "inconvenient" number is 11.
 Just how inconvenient is it?
 Quite.
 Before our lecture on this topic, Professor Hansen was unable to calculate f11 by traditional means.
-He offered the problem to our class as a bonus problem.
+He offered the problem of determining f11 to our class as a bonus problem.
 It wasn't just any bonus problem, however, because he offered 50 points on the final to any student who could calculate f11.

 ## The Solution
 The program, `NumberTheoryExtraCredit.java` leverages theorem 2.1.1. to efficiently implement a brute force algorithm to search for a polynomial with all the given characteristics as f11.